elvomka/eu-energy-label/README.md

 ## Demo

-Example of a "Directive 2010/30/EU" label:
+Example how to create a "Directive 2010/30/EU" energy label (colors need adjustment, see next demo):
 <!--
 ```
 <custom-element-demo>